Emmanuel de Grouchy, marquis de Grouchy: Later life

 After the second restoration of the Bourbons, an attempt to have Grouchy condemned to death by a court-martial failed; however, he was proscribed and went into exile in the United States, settling in Philadelphia along with several other French officers of the Hundred Days.
 He was amnestied by King Louis XVIII in November 1819 and departed for France in May 1820.
 Upon his return Grouchy was reinstated as general, but not as marshal nor as peer of France.
 For many years thereafter he was equally an object of aversion to the court party, as a member of their own class who had joined the Revolution and Napoleon, and to his comrades of the Grande Armée as the supposed betrayer of Napoleon.

 Grouchy returned to favor after the overthrow of the Bourbons in the Revolution of 1830.
-King Louis Philippe gave him back the marshal's baton in 1831 and restored him to the Chamber of Peers in 1832.
+King Louis Philippe I gave him back the marshal's baton in 1831 and restored him to the Chamber of Peers in 1832.
 Grouchy died in Saint-Étienne while returning from a trip to Italy on 29 May 1847, aged 80.
 He was buried in the Père Lachaise Cemetery in Paris.